sjmyuan/sjmyuan.github.io/_drafts/effect-and-side-effect.md

 * Receive message from outside

-  A function usually uses input to receive message, but we also can implement it by return value, we will talk about it later.
+  A function usually uses input to receive message, but we also can implement it by return value(accually it return a new function to receive the message with input), see Reader monad.

 * Return message to outside
   A function without Side-Effect have to return message to outside by return value, the message returned by function is **Effect**.